yii-tools/forms/docs/checkbox.md

 # Checkbox

-It's an input element with a type attribute whose value is "checkbox" representing a [Checkbox](https://www.w3.org/TR/2012/WD-html-markup-20120329/input.checkbox.html#input.checkbox) control.
+It's an input element with a type attribute whose value is `checkbox` representing a [Checkbox](https://www.w3.org/TR/2012/WD-html-markup-20120329/input.checkbox.html#input.checkbox) control.

 The `Checkbox` widget is designed to return the status of the checkbox.
 Generally it returns two values, by default it is `0` for unchecked, and `1` for checked.